Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Discussion

 Based on the observational results obtained in the 1990s that 1) the density distribution at large radial distances from the center of a core is close to a power-law expression, $\rho \propto r^{-1}$ \citep[instead of the singular isothermal solution, $\rho \propto r^{-2}$;][]{Shu_1977}, 2) the core is supported by both thermal and non-thermal (turbulent) velocity distributions, and 3) the total velocity dispersion is close to being purely thermal at the center and increases outwards, \citet{McLaughlin_1996, McLaughlin_1997} proposed that a dense core has a velocity dispersion distribution with a constant (isothermal) thermal component and a purely logotropic non-thermal component, i.e., $P_\mathrm{T} \propto \rho$ and $P_\mathrm{NT} \propto \ln{\rho/\rho_\mathrm{cen}}$ in terms of pressure distribution, respectively.
 The resulting solution, known as the logotropic sphere, has an equation of state

 where $A > 0$ is an adjustable parameter of the logotropic component.
-With a normalization factor similar to Equation \ref{eq:char_size}:

-the Lane-Emden equation (Equation \ref{eq:emden}) with the logotropic equation of state (Equation \ref{eq:eos_logo}) can be solved analytically.
-Similar to the Bonnor-Ebert sphere, the resulting equation can be written in dimensionless units:

-where $x$ and $y$ are the radial distance and the pressure in dimensionless units, respectively (see Equation \ref{eq:y} and \ref{eq:x}).
-The resulting logotropic sphere has a nearly constant density near the center and a power-law density distribution, $\rho \propto r^{-1}$, at larger radial distances \citep[see Fig.\ 2 in][]{McLaughlin_1996}.
+Replacing the pressure term, derived from the ideal gas law, in the Bonnor-Ebert model with Equation \ref{eq:eos_logo}, we can find a non-singular numerical solution of pressure distribution for the logotropic sphere.

-We notice that the observational results listed above that prompted the examination of the logotropic spheres by \citet{McLaughlin_1996, McLaughlin_1997} are qualitatively true for the droplets (see Fig.\ \ref{fig:sigmas} and Fig.\ \ref{fig:profilesDensity}).
-In Fig.\ \ref{fig:profilesLogotrope}, we compare the observed density and pressure profiles of droplets to a logotropic sphere with $A = 0.2$ \citep[Equation \ref{eq:eos_logo}, also used by][]{McLaughlin_1996}.
+Following the analysis presented by \citet{McLaughlin_1996, McLaughlin_1997} and similar to the comparison with the Bonnor-Ebert model, we compare the observed radial profiles of density and pressure to a logotropic sphere with $A = 0.2$ \citep[Equation \ref{eq:eos_logo}, also used by][]{McLaughlin_1996} in dimensionless units (Fig.\ \ref{fig:profilesLogotrope}).
 While Fig.\ \ref{fig:profilesLogotrope}a shows that a logotropic sphere has a density profile generally matching the droplet density profiles, the observed pressure profiles of the droplets decrease faster at increasing distances than the pressure profile of a logotropic sphere (see Fig.\ \ref{fig:profilesLogotrope}b).
 The result suggests that the logotropic solution cannot describe the droplets, either.

 In summary, we find that neither a critical Bonnor-Ebert sphere or a logotropic sphere describes the density and pressure profiles of the droplets well.
 Instead, the shallow radial density and pressure profiles of the droplets can be approximated by a uniform density at smaller radii and a power-law density distribution approaching $\rho \propto r^{-1}$ at larger radii, the latter of which has also been observed for cloud-scale structures.